mjordan/islandora_workbench/README.md

 Single-valued and multi-valued fields of the following types can be added:

+* base fields
 * text (plain, plain long, etc.) fields
 * EDTF date fields
 * entity reference (taxonomy and linked node) fields
 * typed relation (taxonomy and linked node) fields

+### Base fields

+Base fields are basic node properties, shared by all content types.
+The base fields you can include in your CSV file are:

+* `title`: This field is required for all rows in your CSV.
+* `promote`: Promoted to front page.
+Optional.
+If included, use `true` or `false` as values.
+If absent, is set to the default value for your content type.
+* `status`: Whether the node is published.
+Optional.
+If included, use `true` or `false` as values.
+If absent, is set to the default value for your content type.
+* `sticky`: Sticky at top of lists.
+Optional.
+If included, use `true` or `false` as values.
+If absent, is set to the default value for your content type.
+* `langcode`: The language of the node.
+Optional.
+If included, use one of Drupal's language codes as values (common values are 'en', 'fr', 'es', and 'nl'; the entire list can be seen [here](https://git.drupalcode.org/project/drupal/-/blob/8.8.x/core/lib/Drupal/Core/Language/LanguageManager.php#L224).
+If absent, is set to the default value for your content type.

 #### Single-valued fields